matrix-org/matrix-spec-proposals/proposals/2000-password-policies.md

 ## Proposal

-This proposal also adds a new route, `GET /_matrix/client/r0/password_policy`, which would return the following response with a 200 status code:
+This proposal adds a new route, `GET /_matrix/client/r0/password_policy`, which would return the following response with a 200 status code:

 ```json